jessepav/lacygoill-wiki-backup/bug/vim.md

     E1072: Cannot compare string with number

 This message is better, because we immediately know that the issue comes from `>`.

+Update: Actually, I suspect that we – in the general case – we really need more context:

+    E1234: Cannot compare string with number in: '' > 1

 ## ?